bremialrizky/Bikes-Sales-Dataset/README.md

 # Bikes-Sales-Dataset
 **1. Project Preview**

 This project aims to analyze bikes sales data from 2011-2016.
-The main objective of this analysis is to identify trends, top-selling products, and the most frequently used ingredients, in order to provide business insights that can support decision-making.
+The main objective of this analysis is to identify trends and top-selling products in order to provide business insights that can support decision-making.

 **2. Tools & Technology**